jonnymind/SIRPAS/Books/Base_Module.md

 a brawl erupted in a tavern as a *simplified combat*, to turn to the *advanced combat* when things get nasty while fighting the guards to escape a dungeon.

+## Advanced Combat Resources

+Special maneuvers that can be performed in the advanced combat system have a cost in either **Stamina** (**Stm**) or **Focus** (**Fcs**), depending on them being based on either **Body** or **Mind**.

+Characters have an initial pool of **Stamina** equal to the value of their **Body**, and **Focus** equal to the value of their **Mind**; Vantages can increase or reduce them, and other effects (sickness, curses, magic etc.) can temporarily change their value.

+A character can perform a certain maneuver only if they have enough resources, which are then consumed, until the pool hits zero.
+After that, only maneuvers with a cost of 0 can be performed.

+The pool is replenished at the end of the combat, after a period of rest that of one minute for each point to be replenished, rounded up to the nearest ten minute slot.

+Consider, for example, a team with two characters that have lost 6 points of **Stamina** and 12 points of **Focus** respectively.
+The party will need a rest of 20 minutes in order to fully replenish their pool.

 # Game Setup